lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 boundary where the last error is given.
 However, when all the Bitmap is transmitted, it may be truncated, see more details in {{Bitmapopt}}

 *  Abort.
-In case of error or when the Inactivity timer expires or the MAX_ACK_REQUESTS is reached, the sender or the receiver may use the Abort frames.
+In case of error or when the Inactivity timer expires or MAX_ACK_REQUESTS is reached the sender or the receiver may use       the Abort frames.
 When the receiver needs to abort the on-going fragmented packet transmission, it uses the ACK Abort format      packet with all the bits set to 1.
-The sender will use the All-1 Abort format to trigger the end of the transmission.
+The sender will use the All-1 Abort format to trigger the end of the on-going fragmented packet transmission.

 *  Padding (P).
 Padding will be used to align the last byte of a fragment with a byte boundary.
 The number of bits used for padding is not defined and depends on the size of the Rule ID, DTag and FCN fields, and on the layer two payload size.